GMAxel/examensarbete/README.md

-School project in which you can create an account and chat with other people, as well as schedule appointments with them.
+<h1>School project in which you can create an account and chat with other people, as well as schedule appointments with them.</h1>

 ### `npm start`